HebaAlkhorasani/Create-a-Publisher-Node-in-ROS/README.md

   $ . ~/catkin_ws/devel/setup.bash
   ```
 ## The Python script
-The code creates a node called "position", and publishs a PoseStamped message to the "/move_base_simple/goal" topic.
+The code creates a node called "position", and publishes a PoseStamped message to the "/move_base_simple/goal" topic.
   1. Change the directory:
   ```
   $ roscd charging_station